-The Review tab enables you to check your project for potential errors, and to create a proof document/upload to share with your clients or to generate a file suitable for a test print on your own in-studio equipment.
+The Review tab enables you to check your project for potential errors, to create a proof document/upload to share with your clients, or to generate a file suitable for a test print on your own in-studio equipment.
 Proofing does not finalize your project or lock if for future editing.
 After proofing your project, you may return to the Editor and continue to work on it.

 An active subscription is required to use online proofing tools.

 Before using any of the proofing tools, click on the Needs Your Attention option to ensure your work is in good order.

 Errors (in red) highlight potentially serious issues, such as blank pages within an album.
 Warnings (in gold) include issue problems that may need your attention, such as duplicate images, frames hanging outside of margins, and text spacing issues.